microsoft/terminal/doc/cascadia/Unittesting-CppWinRT-Xaml.md

 We are NOT adding a reference to the static lib project's .winmd here.
-As of the 2.0.190605.7 CppWinRT nuget package, this is enough for MsBuild and Visual Studio to be ale to determine that the static lib's  `.winmd` should be included in this package.
+As of the 2.0.190605.7 CppWinRT nuget package, this is enough for MsBuild and Visual Studio to be able to determine that the static lib's  `.winmd` should be included in this package.

 At this point, you might have some mdmerge errors, which complain about